Rachel Ellenwood: Nelson Scholarship Profile

 Rachel Ellenwood is one of two new 2019 recipients of Education Northwest’s Steven R. Nelson Native Educator Scholarship.
-Now in its third year, the scholarship program strives to increase Native representation in the field of education by supporting students in the Northwest who are pursuing a master’s degree in policy, leadership, technical assistance, research or a closely related field.
-See our feature on Payton Bordley who also received a 2019 Nelson scholarship.
+The scholarship program strives to increase Native representation in the field of education by supporting students in the Northwest who are pursuing a master’s degree in policy, leadership, technical assistance, research or a closely related field.

 For Rachel Ellenwood, serving on the Lapwai School District’s Indian Parent Committee was an eye-opening experience.
 The district has a significant majority of Native students from the Nez Perce Tribe but only a handful of Native educators.

 She had seen firsthand that Native students often get more out of school when they have teachers from a background similar to their own.
 “The main thing is representation and lack thereof,” she says.
 “It’s difficult to learn from non-Native teachers when they are trying to teach us about our own tribal history and the history of other tribes and First Nations.”